 Readiness & Deployment Support Programs provide classes and briefs designed to educate, build resiliency, and support Marines, Sailors, and families, including children, before, during, and after deployments.
 Readiness and Deployment Support prepares families for the unique challenges of a deployment.
 Programs provide information, tools, and resources critical for preparing and sustaining Marines and their family members.
 Programs include:

-This essential “Marine Corps 101” class is offered for Marines, Spouses, Couples, Kids (6+), and Tweens/Teens.
+This essential “Marine Corps 101” class is offered to Marines, Spouses, Couples, Children (6+), and Tweens/Teens.
 L.I.N.K.S. covers topics such as deployments, finances, local and on-base resources, and Marine Corps customs and traditions.
 This is the perfect class for those new to the Marine Corps, new to Yuma, or those needing a refresher on the ever changing Marine Corps.
-There is something for everyone!

-MCFTB supports your Unit’s Family Readiness Officer (FRO), Command Team, and volunteer assistants and advisors.
-Visit this page to learn more about the Family Readiness Program and for contact information for your FRO.
+MCFTB supports your Unit’s DRC, URC, Command Team, Volunteer Assistants, and Advisors.
+Visit this page to learn more about the Family Readiness Program and for contact information for your DRC/URC.

-PREP provides engaged or newly married couples with tools to enhance their communication and problem-solving skills; tools that are key for a lasting, healthy marriage.
-Taught by Yuma Chaplains the first Thursday of every month.
+PREP provides engaged or newly married couples with tools to enhance their communication and problem-solving skills which are considered to be tools for a lasting, healthy marriage.
+Taught by the collaborative efforts of Yuma chaplains, and MCFTB trainers.